mirko-pagliai/cakephp-database-backup/README.md

 * [How to use the BackupImport utility](https://github.com/mirko-pagliai/cakephp-database-backup/wiki/How-to-use-the-BackupImport-utility)
 * [How to use the BackupManager utility](https://github.com/mirko-pagliai/cakephp-database-backup/wiki/How-to-use-the-BackupManager-utility)
 * [How to use the BackupShell](https://github.com/mirko-pagliai/cakephp-database-backup/wiki/How-to-use-the-BackupShell)

+## Tests
+Tests are divided into two groups, `onlyUnix` and `onlyWindows`.
+This is necessary because some commands to be executed in the terminal are only valid for an environment.

+By default, phpunit is executed like this:

+    vendor/bin/phpunit --exclude-group=onlyWindows

+On Windows, it must be done this way:

+    vendor/bin/phpunit --exclude-group=onlyUnix

 ## Versioning
 For transparency and insight into our release cycle and to maintain backward